Chhattisgarh CM meets Modi, appraises him of steps being taken to fulfil BJP's poll promises | Politics

 The Chhattisgarh government is fulfilling its commitment to purchasing 21 quintals of paddy per acre from farmers at Rs 3,100, Sai informed the prime minister.

-Sai also apprised the prime ministers that the pending bonus for two years of Rs 3,716,38,96,000 will be disbursed to farmers on December 25, the birth anniversary of former Prime Minister Atal Bihari Vajpayee which is celebrated as National Good Governance Day.
+He also apprised the prime minister that the pending bonus for two years of Rs 3,716,38,96,000 will be disbursed to farmers on December 25, the birth anniversary of former Prime Minister Atal Bihari Vajpayee which is celebrated as National Good Governance Day.

-The chief minister said the funds received from the central government will enhance the state government's financial backing for social welfare and infrastructure development initiatives, they said.
+The chief minister said the funds received from the central government will enhance the state government's financial backing for social welfare and infrastructure development initiatives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)